-Canadian allergist Dr. Harold Kim and a team at the University of Western Ontario presented research in 2016 that suggested the design of epinephrine auto-injectors may need adjustment for use on young children.
+Canadian allergist Dr. Harold Kim and a team at the University of Western Ontario presented research in 2016 that suggested the design of epinephrine auto-injectors may need adjustment for young children.

-We caught up with Kim at The Canadian Society of Allergy and Clinical Immunology conference in Toronto in October 2017, where he showed us the workaround he suggests parents and pediatricians use to avoid hitting the bone in a lower-weight child when using an auto-injector.
+We caught up with Kim at The Canadian Society of Allergy and Clinical Immunology conference in Toronto in October 2017.
+There, he showed us (see video) the workaround he suggests to avoid hitting the bone in a lower-weight child when using an auto-injector.

 - Squeeze the child’s outer thigh (vastus lateralis) muscle, so that when you inject, the muscle doesn’t compress.